JuliaGeodynamics/AdriaArrayGeometryPicker.jl/README.md

   - [Funding](#funding)

 ### Main features
-Some of the key features of the AdA Picker are:
+Some of the key features of the AdA Geometry Picker are:
   - compare different geophysical datasets (e.g. seismic tomographies, Moho topographies, seismicity etc.) that have been projected on vertical profiles
   - manually pick locations in these profiles and save these picks.